PhaserEditor2D/PhaserEditor/docs/v2/animations-editor.rst

 You can select one or many animations, to play them or `modify their properties <#animation-properties>`_.
 Also, you can delete the selected frames by pressing the ``Delete`` key or using the context menu.

-Other function of the `Outline view`_ is as a drop-place to `create new animations <#create-the-animations-by-dropping-frames>`_, by dropping frames on it.
+Another function of the `Outline view`_ is as a drop-place to `create new animations <#create-the-animations-by-dropping-frames>`_, by dropping frames on it.

 This view, like many other visual elements of the IDE, can be zoomed in/out (mouse wheel plus one of the keys ``Ctrl``, ``Alt`` or ``Shift``) and you can filter its content by the key of the animations.